 Further, Causby did not specify whether relief was to be granted on a nuisance theory (substantial interference with use and enjoyment of the land) or a trespass theory (invasion of airspace).
 The ULC says courts have misread Causby to mean aerial trespass is actionable on the nuisance theory, which requires harm, rather than traditional trespass to land, which only requires intentional entry.

-ULC’s proposed strict liability aerial trespass legislation reads, in relevant
+The ULC’s proposed strict liability aerial trespass legislation reads, in relevant part:

 SECTION 301.
 PER SE AERIAL TRESPASS.